 Associate Director of PICCED (1985-2005) Directed university-based advocacy architecture and planning center.
 Supervised all planning programs.
 Identified and developed staff for the GIS program.
 Established and funded the position of Director of GIS.

 Assistant Professor (1988 – Current).
-A member of the School of Architecture’s City and Regional Planning faculty at Pratt Institute and City College creating courses in neighborhood planning, and land use analysis, historic preservation, and social action.
+A member of the School of Architecture’s City and Regional Planning faculty at Pratt Institute and City College, creating courses in neighborhood planning, land use analysis, historic preservation, and social action.
 Funded studios range from $5,000 to $20,000.